Lead The Change

 Why Diversity Matters In Business

-Many recent analyses have documented how leadership diversity is financially beneficial long-term for companies.
-A study performed by the Boston Consulting Group (BCG) found that diversity increases the bottom line for companies, stating that "increasing the diversity of leadership teams leads to more and better innovation and improved financial performance."
-Another study also found that by hiring women for upper management positions profits increased and mission-related objectives - such as eliminating poverty, hunger, and tackling climate change - were more effectively accomplished.
-Companies that have more diverse management teams have 19% higher revenue due to innovation.
+Numerous studies have shown that leadership diversity drives long-term financial success.
+A 2018 study by the Boston Consulting Group (BCG) found that diversity increases the bottom line for companies, stating that "increasing the diversity of leadership teams leads to more and better innovation and improved financial performance."
+Another study showed that when women are hired into upper management roles, not only do profits increase, but organizations are also more effective at advancing mission-driven goals—such as reducing poverty, addressing hunger, and combating climate change.
+In fact, companies that have more diverse management teams have 39% higher revenue.

-Diversity in background challenges all members of the group to constantly evaluate and reevaluate, to continue innovating and improving based on what's fair and right for all stakeholders.
-MBA programs that are diverse produce business leaders who are better prepared to lead mission-driven companies and sustainable business initiatives for the 21st century.
+When diverse backgrounds are represented in the classroom, all students are pushed to think more critically, question assumptions, and consider what’s fair and just for all stakeholders.
+MBA programs that prioritize diversity – alongside a commitment to social and environmental justice – graduate business leaders who are better equipped to lead mission-driven companies and sustainable business initiatives for the 21st century.

 The Bard Case Study

-From its inception, the MBA In Sustainability at Bard has had incoming classes that were more than half women.
-Overall the gender balance has been around 60% women, the opposite of almost all other MBA programs.
+From its inception, the Bard MBA in Sustainability has had incoming classes that were more than half women.
+Overall, the gender balance has been around 60% women, the opposite of almost all other MBA programs.
 Based in New York City, Bard also draws faculty and students from a diverse set of ethnicities, geographic and professional backgrounds, and sexual orientations.

 The program also features a strong focus on collaboration and partnerships as the future of business.
 Bard students “win” when they need to, but the focus of sustainable business is on building businesses that are in business to solve social and environmental problems.